-Use: Game Components (Spells), Decoration, Medicine (analgesic, curative for colds; +1 on Fort save vs. diseases if required)
+Cost: 5 cp/1/2 oz. of leaves or flowers; 1 gp/oz. tincture.
+Game Use: Components (Spells), Decoration, Medicine (analgesic, curative for colds; +1 on Fort save vs. diseases if required)

 Betony grows in a crawling rhizome from which erect stems extend up to two feet in height, covered with ragged-edged leaves in opposed pairs along the vine and stalks.
-The stems end in a cluster of pink to crimson flowers at the top.
-Most apothecaries use this in infusions to relieve head congestion, in concoctions to combat headaches, and in a hot poultice with red wine to prevent scarring and to aid in wound closure.
+The stems end in a cluster of pink to crimson flowers leaves.

-Wood betony should be harvested as a whole plant and dried hanging upside-down in loose bunches.
-The roots should be discarded after drying and the seeds and flowers stored in airtight containers separate from the leaves.
 The most commonly used form of preserved betony is as a tincture, one drop per pint of heated water.
 The stalks and leaves are always components to aid the barrier effects of any wall spells.

+Wood betony should be harvested as a whole plant and dried hanging upside-down in loose bunches.
+The roots should be discarded after drying and the seeds and flowers stored in airtight containers separate from the